Project-Books/book-project/README.md

 Book tracker web app made using Spring Boot and Vaadin 14 (only the free components will be used).

 *Features:*
-- Add books that you have read to a 'read' shelf
+- Add books that you have read to a 'to read', 'currently reading', 'read' or 'did not finish' shelf
-- Add books that you are currently reading to a 'currently reading' shelf
-- Add books that you would like to read to a 'want to read' shelf
 - View books in your different shelves and make changes

 *Coming soon:*